Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 - A batch edit is provided to sort images before other files (pdf, xml...) that are associated to an item (Items > check box items > edit button).
+- The plugin works fine for a standard usage, but the images server may be improved for requests made outside of the Universal Viewer when OpenLayersZoom is used.

 Troubleshooting